You’ve heard it before: when it comes to knowing your customers, knowledge is power…

 For example, ensuring you don’t email a product offer, or set up retargeting to a customer that they have already purchased.
 This is a really common mistake that we see in our own inboxes.

-Consider segmentation techniques based on lifetime value, or RFM segmentation, and these segmentation methods will allow you to build tribes of customers.
-You can also enhance these tribes with “lookalike” customers – that is, other people within your organisation’s universe with similar behaviors and interests.
+> Consider segmentation techniques based on lifetime value, or RFM segmentation, and these segmentation methods will allow you to build tribes of customers.
+You can also enhance these tribes with “lookalike” customers – that is, other people within your organisation’s universe with similar behaviours and interests.

-By looking at these groups and drawing insights from them, you will start to recognise patterns for individualized content that will appeal most to them, and in what formats.
+> By looking at these groups and drawing insights from them, you will start to recognise patterns for individualised content that will appeal most to them, and in what formats.

 According to a 2017 Accenture study, “81% of consumers want brands to know how and when to approach them” – so this opportunity is far greater than adding an individual to your mass email marketing list.